Teresa Fernandez Casado, Spain’s Oldest Resident, Validated at 112

 BIOGRAPHY

-Chiyono Hasegawa was born in Saga Prefecture, Japan on 20 November 1896.
+Chiyono Hasegawa (長谷川チヨノ) was born in Okawa, Fukuoka Prefecture, Japan, on 20 November 1896.

-On 2 May 2010, the day she became the oldest validated living Japanese person, Hasegawa attended a ceremony held at her nursing home which announced her new record.
+On 2 May 2010, the day she became the oldest validated living Japanese person, she attended a ceremony held at her nursing home announcing her new record.

-Hasegawa died in Saga Prefecture, Japan on 2 December 2011 at the age of 115 years, 12 days.
+Chiyono Hasegawa died in Kiyama, Saga Prefecture, Japan, on 2 December 2011 at the age of 115 years and 12 days.

 RECOGNITION